giomagg/Cultural-Biases-in-Generative-AI/Final Report.md

 #### 2.4 Research Design
 <p align="justify">
 Finally, bias can be embedded in the choices made already in research design itself.
 For instance in the case of NLP, most relevant research is conducted in English and focuses on the main Indo-European languages (Joshi et al. 2020).
 This creates a self-reinforcing trend: the less information is available, the fewer people will work on modelling a particular linguistic, cultural, or religious context; thus less data will be generated, less progress will be made, and fewer resources will be available for future pursuits (Hovy & Prabhumoye 2021).
-Kahneman called this type of bias ‘availability heuristics’: the more exposure to something one has, the more normal and plausible it seems.
+Kahneman called this type of bias ‘availability heuristics’ (Gilovich et al. 2002): the more exposure to something one has, the more normal and plausible it seems.
 This dynamic is only amplified in the context of large machine learning models which usually require vast amounts of reliable data to increase output quality.
 It becomLeees particularly problematic when dealing with less-explored phenomena or underserved minorities: to illustrate in the context of religion, less populous systems of belief – usually smaller, more local religions such as Shintoism – are likely to be relatively understudied, attracting fewer resources, gathering less suitable data, and thus generating outputs of lower quality.
 Intersectionality also plays a role: it is likely that women, people of minority ethnicities or gender expressions will face an amplified version of the aforementioned cycle of neglect.

 <p align="justify">
 Informed by these considerations, the next sections dives deeper into the analysis of a less explored bias in machine learning: religious bias.